Serenacula/splitby/planned-features.md

 -   Replace newline between selections --join (done)
     -   Placeholder to keep invalid selections (done)
 -   --invert flag, to choose everything EXCEPT our indexes (done)
-    -   Don't miss invert + count
 -   --list to show you a list of each item with its index
--   -m/--multiline to run the script once over every line in the input
+-   Change to run once over each line of the input
-    -   Would this be good as on by default..?
+    -   The legacy implementation can be called -w/--whole
+    -   Disabling it can be called -p/--per-line (this is the default)
-    -   Multiline + count should have one count per line
+    -   With count, it should count per line unless -w is active
-    -   Could also be called -p/--per-line

 # Post-Feature Refinement